 Topic 6: The Role and Relationships among Strategic Orientations, Cultural Intelligence, International Diversification and Performance of Organisations

 Research Aim: The research will aim to understand the drivers of the international expansion of globalized firms.
 The research will explore the relationship between strategic orientations and cultural intelligence as drivers, and international diversification and firm performance as outcomes.
-Factors of strategic orientations that will be used in the study include international market orientation (IMO) and entrepreneurial orientation (IEO).
+Factors of strategic orientations used in the study include international market orientation (IMO) and entrepreneurial orientation (IEO).
 The study will be conducted using quantitative research techniques.

 Topic 7: Dynamics of Corruption Culture Distance to Core Values

 Research Aim: The research will examine how corporate bribery is impacted by cultural distance between multinational enterprises (MNEs) in their home and host countries.
-The research will also analyse the organisational distance to core value between MNE’s mode of entry into the host country and its headquarters.
+The research will also analyse the organisational distance to core value between MNE’s entry mode into the host country and its headquarters.
 The research will use empirical data collection and analysis techniques.

 Topic 8: Examining Organisational Export Performance by International Business Competencies

 Research Aim: The study aims to explore the relationship between international business competencies and export performance.
 The research will also analyse export performance by singular analysis or combined analysis of the competencies.
 The research will be conducted using empirical data.

 Topic 9: Does Organisational Culture Influence the Leadership Type that a Company Should Adopt?

 Research Aim: This research will argue whether companies should hire leaders concerning their culture or not.
 Organisational culture and leadership are interconnected.
 Thus companies who do not operate according to their culture, struggle to grow exponentially.
 This research will aim to focus on the possible relationship between leadership and organisational culture.
 The research will be evidence-based.